-Because Cruise installs itself as a service (Windows) or daemon (Linux) by default, getting Cruise Agents to interact with your operating system's windowing environment can cause problems.
+Because Go installs itself as a service (Windows) or daemon (Linux) by default, getting Go agents to interact with your operating system's windowing environment can cause problems.
 Access to a windowing environment is usually required for testing UI applications or for driving browsers for web testing.
 Here's how you do it.

-The first step is to disable the Cruise Agent service.
+The first step is to disable the Go agent service.
 To do this:

 - Log in to your Windows machine as an Administrative user.